FrancoRamirezz/Flask-React-OpenAI/README.md

 As for installation, it is important to have "npm" installed and ready to work.
 After that is ready, the best thing is to use npx install.

 # The diffrent componets
-The homepage,the main page for this project
+Homepage- the hero section
+About page

 ## Hosting
 For the personal website: I am going to add it or vercel to host it